hubsmoke/starknet-tx-hash-demo/README.md

 StarkNet Alpha v4 calculates transaction hashes based on contract address, function call, and parameters.
 Since there are no parameters, the transaction hash will always be the same when incrementCounter is called for this deployed contract.

 Counter starts at 0.
-No matter how many times incrementCounter is invoked, counter will always be a maximum of 1.
+No matter how many times incrementCounter is directly invoked, counter will always be a maximum of 1.
 However, the cairo code seems to imply the counter should increase upon each invocation.

 # How do I make this work in practice, with a counter that increments as expected?

 The current best practice to update states is via the Account abstraction, which will keep track of a public key and nonce internally in order to sign/verify transactions and update transaction hashes as if you were using the EVM.
+The idea here is that the Account contract is effectively owned by the private key holder of its assigned public key, therefore granting the private key holder custody of the Account.
+All contract calls are effectively proxied through an "execute" method which takes a nonce as a parameter, therefore modifying the transaction hash and allowing states to be updated.

 There are currently two major implementations: